Kotlin/kotlinx-rpc/GETTING_STARTED.md

 Fields are supported in the in-house RPC protocol, but the support comes with its limitations.
-There always will be a considerable time gap between the initial access to a field and the moment information about this field is arrived from a server.
+There always will be a considerable time gap between the initial access to a field and the moment information about this field arrives from a server.
 This makes it hard to provide good uniform API for all possible field types, so now will limit supported types to `Flow`, `SharedFlow` and `StateFlow` (excluding mutable versions of them).